Editor’s Note: Originally published on Apr. 1, 2016; updated on Apr. 13, 2023.

 What is arbitrage, and what could it mean for your Amazon Business is Amazon’s wholesale … More?
-Here’s a quick run-through of the many opportunities third-party seller can take advantage of as they carry out their arbitrage on Amazon.
+Here’s a quick run-through of the many opportunities for arbitrage on Amazon.
+To find out what you stand to gain as a third-party seller, read our fact sheet below.

 There are two types of arbitrage.
-The conventional type is called It’s the practice of buying pro… More, and there’s also an increasingly popular version called The practice of buying products f… More.
-If you’re considering this type of trade, you should be aware of the subtle differences and similarities.
+The conventional version is called It’s the practice of buying pro… More, where the source is a brick-and-mortar business.
+The more popular version is called The practice of buying products f… More, where the entire process happens online.
+Let’s look at the subtle differences and similarities between the two.

-‘Arbitragers’ generate more sales for the source retailers, occasionally buying in bulk, at liquidations, during sales or when there are sell-offs.
-But while they temporarily increase demand for a product on the source market, they only buy what they need, when they need it.
-They also increase the supply of certain items on the target market, but these tend to cause unforeseen price fluctuations that harm competitors, as they sell fast and cheaply.
+All ‘Arbitrageurs’ generate more sales for the source retailers, especially if buying in bulk at liquidations, sales or sell-offs.
+They temporarily increase demand on the source market.
+But they only buy what they need, when they need it.
+They also increase the supply on the target market.
+But they sell fast and cheaply.
+So, they can cause unforeseen price fluctuations that can harm competitors.

 - Start small and invest only as much as you’re willing to lose, until you figure out what kind of turnaround time and volume you can handle.

-- Find out all there is to know about your items, especially trademark status and trade requirements, making sure they are authentic, and that you don’t need to be an authorized seller to trade them.
+- Find out all there is to know about your items, such as trademark status and trade requirements, making sure they are authentic, sellable in your area, and that you don’t need to be an authorized seller to trade them.

-- Hire as much staff as you need to scout not only for both quick selling items, but also for replenishable sources and sustainable stock with fixed buying prices.
+- Hire as much staff as you need to scout not only for both fast-selling items, but also for replenishable sources and sustainable stock with fixed buying prices.

-As you can see, there’s no better time to turn to arbitrage to boost your turnover.
-After all, if you can’t beat’em… But keep your eyes open for those trademark overnight Amazon policy changes, and take any stories of spectacular sales through arbitrage with a pinch of salt.
+There’s no better time to turn to arbitrage on Amazon if you want to boost your turnover.
+After all, if you can’t beat’em… But keep your eyes open for any more Amazon policy changes, and take any stories of phenomenal The practice of buying products f… More success with a pinch of salt.